edgedb/edgedb/docs/stdlib/type.rst

     .. code-block:: edgeql

-        WITH MODULE example
+        with module example
-        SELECT Text {
+        select Text {
             name :=
-                Text[IS Issue].name IF Text IS Issue ELSE
+                Text[is Issue].name IF Text is Issue ELSE
                 <str>{},
                 # the cast to str is necessary here, because
                 # the type of the computed expression must be defined